RFK Racing Overview

 Founding and Organizational Origins

-RFK Racing was established in 1988 by Jack Roush, a former Ford Motor Company employee and founder of Roush Performance.
-Before entering NASCAR, Roush had a successful career in drag racing and sports car racing, including championships in the NHRA, SCCA Trans-Am Series, IMSA GT Championship, and the 24 Hours of Daytona.
-The racing team began as a small branch of Roush’s automotive engineering and road-racing equipment business based in Livonia, Michigan.
-Early drivers included Tommy Kendall, Scott Pruett, and Willy T. Ribbs.
-The NASCAR operation was based in Concord, North Carolina, and quickly became the centerpiece of the company.
+Roush Racing was established by Jack Roush, a former Ford Motor Company employee and founder of Roush Performance.
+Prior to entering NASCAR competition, Roush had competed and won championships in various drag racing and sports car racing series since the mid-1960s, including the NHRA, SCCA Trans-Am Series, IMSA GT Championship, and the 24 Hours of Daytona.
+The racing business originated as a small branch of Roush’s successful automotive engineering and road-racing equipment company based in Livonia, Michigan.
+Early Roush drivers included Tommy Kendall, Scott Pruett, and Willy T. Ribbs.

 RFK Racing Competitive Journey